schneibe/Reactivision-Calibration/README.md

 ## Installation
 - either modify the two files provided
-- or copy the "Calibration.pde" file to your folder; then
-    -  add a global object Calibration: "Calibration calibration;"
+- or copy `Calibration.pde` file to your project folder; then add a global Calibration object, initialize it in `setup`, and call it in `draw`.
+For example:

+    Calibration calibration;

+    void setup() {
+        calibration = new Calibration();
-    - init the object in your setup function "calibration = new Calibration();"
+        // do the rest of your setup
-    - call the calibration procedure in your draw function: "if(!calibration.calibrated) calibration.draw();"
+    }

+    void draw() {
+        if(!calibration.calibrated) calibration.draw();
+        // do the rest of your drawing
+    }

-## Procedure
+## Usage
 -  install reactivision in your library folder
 -  Launch the script; position a fiducial on the target located on top left corner of the screen; press 'c'
 -  repeat for each corner of the screen

 This will save your values to the "calibration.txt" file.
 If you want to start a new calibration, press 'n' on your keyboard.
 So you don't have to calibrate your system every time you launch your application.
 The position of your tags should now be properly calibrated.
-Use the functions tx(tobj) and ty(tobj) in your code to get the correct coordinates.

-See this thread for more information (https://sourceforge.net/projects/reactivision/forums/forum/515398/topic/8278640)

-Code adapted from Jochen Zaunert (http://www.zaunert.de/jochenz/wii/).
+Use the functions `tx(tobj)` and `ty(tobj)` in your code to get the correct coordinates.
+See [this thread](https://sourceforge.net/projects/reactivision/forums/forum/515398/topic/8278640) for more information.
+Code adapted from [Jochen Zaunert](http://www.zaunert.de/jochenz/wii/).